pilif/sacy/README.markdown

 - the build script patches the library accordingly

 `--with-lessphp=<dir>`: pass the path to the extracted source code archive of lessphp.
-This will enable sacy to transform less files (note that lessphp cannot correctly handle @import.
-Use the external tool (see below) if you want to use @import)
+This will enable sacy to transform less files.

 `--with-coffeescript-php=<dir>`: pass the path to the extracted source code repository clone of coffeescript-php (https://github.com/alxlit/coffeescript-php).